Taking the Abortion Pill

 Less than 1% of people who take abortion pills will need to see a doctor for complications.
 Symptoms like intense cramping, nausea and vomiting, excessive bleeding, and passing of blood clots are normal when taking Misoprostol.

-Some signs that you should talk to a medical professional or visit an emergency medical center are:
+Signs that someone should talk to a medical professional or visit an emergency medical center are:

-If you are experiencing any of these symptoms, especially if you live in a state where abortion is banned, we recommend that you first talk to your care provider who knows you have taken Misoprostol.
-If you cannot reach them, or if one does not exist, you may call the Miscarriage + Abortion Hotline at 1-833-246-2632.
+If you are experiencing any of these symptoms, especially if you live in a state where abortion is banned, we recommend that you talk to the provider who gave you pills or call the Miscarriage + Abortion Hotline at 1-833-246-2632.

 We recommend having a safety plan in case you need it.
 This includes: